mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Type Hints
 ===========

-As of version 4.1, PyMongo ships with type hints.
+As of version 4.1, PyMongo ships with `type hints`_.

 With type hints, Python type checkers can easily find bugs before they reveal themselves in your code.
 If your IDE is configured to use type hints, it can suggest more appropriate completions and highlight errors in your code.
-You can also use `mypy`_ tool from your command line or in Continuous Integration tests.
+You can also use the `mypy`_ tool from your command line or in Continuous Integration tests.

 All of the public APIs in PyMongo are fully type hinted, and several of them support generic parameters for the